The Department of Mathematics runs a variety of activities for school pupils interested in maths. These include:

 Lectures for Schools

-We are also happy to visit schools to give interesting lectures on maths.
+We are also happy to visit schools to give interesting lectures on maths or give a lecture for school classes coming to our university.
 These lectures are suitable for pupils in 6th grade and above (taken as an elective, for instance) and cover a wide variety of topics, including well-known mathematical puzzles and recent research.

 A list of topics can be found below.
 If you are interested in finding out more, just get in touch!